 “Officer Mackenzie Merrick, Chicago Police

-The Albanian mob has targeted your mother, Anne Merrick, her paralegal, her paralegal, and two bodyguards for execution today….”
+The Albanian mob has targeted your mother, Anne Merrick, her paralegal, and two bodyguards for execution today….”

 The group read with alarm all the details Angel had provided.
 Mason relied upon his FBI Satellite Phone to function as his computer and Internet connection.

-Mason’s two large display monitors showed the Merrick vehicle's current location and a mirror image of his FBI satellite phone.
-This allowed him to have Chicago Police Superintendent Javion Green and Commander Nivani Subramanian, the decorated head of Chicago SWAT, participate in the discussion.
+Mason’s two large display monitors showed the Merrick vehicle's current location.
+His FBI satellite phone allowed him to have Chicago Police Superintendent Javion Green and Commander Nivani Subramanian, the decorated head of Chicago SWAT, participate in the discussion.

 “OK, why is the Merrick vehicle stopped?”
 Mason said.